ariadruker1/IND3156/README.md

 I could not get the students preferences be able to pair with the resicency options.
 Once paired, I would still have to have the residences then evaluate if they got their first choice, and who they should propose/acceptance to that is their top stable choice.
 The different rounds and evaluating which is best for both parties is proving too hard for me in terms of programming.

 I am shifting my focus to reverse engineering where students applied to.
-Using what we learned about binary being 1's and 0's in different powers of base 2 locations I will be looking at and creating scores for students to tell where they applied.
+Using what we learned about binary being 1's and 0's in different powers of base 2 locations I will be looking at scores for students to tell where they applied.

-Say:
-Alabama     = 2
-Berkley     = 4
-Cornell     = 8
-Dartmouth   = 16
-Edinburgh   = 32

-I will start by creating data for different students and their scores and try and use a program to tell me where they applied.

 I found from : https://gcc.gnu.org/onlinedocs/gcc/Binary-constants.html
-That using 0b then typing in binary I am able to create binary in the c language
+That in c I am able to use 0b as code for assigning values in binary.

 below is my experimentation with printing in binary:
 ``` c